InternetStarship/Marketlify.xyz/README.md

 Goals:

 - Create a page builder that can be used to create a single web page.
-- No saving.
+- All saving is local storage.
 Just export/download HTML.

 ## Tasks

-- Ability to edit section / element
-- Hover bar for section / element
 - Ability to add a section, element, etc
 - Ability to CRUD element, etc
+- Hover bar for section / element
 - Text Editing (bold, etc)
 - Page Settings
 - Save to Local Storage (max 5mb per page)